 Colditz Escape Museum

-This also means that a visit here leaves you less rattled by the horrors of war, but instead manages to make you smile frequently for the ingenuity and sheer audacity of the imprisoned officers.
-The entrance fee to the museum is 4€ and the opening times differ depending on the season – you can check the current ones here.
+All of this meant that the visit didn’t leave us rattled by the horrors of war so much, but instead made us smile a lot for the sheer audacity of the imprisoned officers.
+The opening times of the museum differ depending on the season.
+You can check the current ones here.

 Colditz Castle Tour